Elvyria/ncmpcpp/README.md

 ## Changes

 * `sderr` is no longer redirected to the hardcoded path in a `${XDG_DATA_HOME}` location
+* removed `search` and `reset` buttons from the search screen, search is now instant

 ## ncmpcpp – featureful ncurses based MPD client inspired by ncmpc